angoca/db2unit/README.txt

    * `98-Clean.sql` -- Removes all db2unit objects.
 Used when uninstalling.
    * `99-CleanAdmin.sql` -- Removes admin objects.
 Used when uninstalling.

-The * in the install-related files means that several files for each one of them can be found:
+The * in the install-related files means that several files for each name can be found:

  * `.bat` -- Windows Batch file for CMD.exe
  * `.ps1` -- Windows PowerShell